Dr. Ackerson specializes in Total Joint Replacement

 What causes tennis elbow?

-What techniques are sued to diagnose tennis elbow?
+What techniques are used to diagnose tennis elbow?

 Tennis elbow is diagnosed with a physical examination of the elbow joint and diagnostic imaging using x-rays or MRI.
 Nerve conduction studies (electromyography or EMG) may be ordered to rule out nerve impingement in the elbow which can cause similar symptoms.